Back in 1887, writer Stephen Liegeard described the French Riviera as a ‘coast of light, of warm breezes and mysterious balmy forests’.

 - VIP parking

-Since you’re vacationing in a superstar location, don’t get yourself ruffled by traveling to your departure airport on public transport.
+Since you’re vacationing in a superstar location, don’t get yourself ruffled by traveling to Charles de Gaulle Airport on public transport.

 Book valet parking at Looking4.com for airports across the US and stroll into the terminal feeling fantastically laid-back.